We supply over 160 million litres (ML) of water per day (on average) to Upper Hutt, Lower Hutt, Porirua and Wellington.

 The river sources are supplied from special catchment areas that are protected to keep pollution to a minimum.
 They are upstream of housing, away from people and controlled for pests.

 We only take and use the water we need from the rivers.
 We ensure enough water remains flowing down stream so that the natural habitat can thrive and the rivers can continue to be used for recreational activities.
-There are times where there isn’t enough for us to take what required to meet public demand, so when the water in the rivers gets low, typically during the summer months, we have to supplement our supply with water stored in our two large storage lakes (Macaskill Lakes at Te Marua).
+There are times where there isn’t enough for us to take to meet public demand, so when the water in the rivers gets low, typically during the summer months, we have to supplement our supply with water stored in our two large storage lakes (Macaskill Lakes at Te Marua).

 Hutt Water Collection Area